miklevin/MikeLev.in/_posts/2023-05-29-pi-ai-loves-mel-brooks-and-vaudeville-humor.md

 doesn't work with me.
 I don't want to discuss any topic it didn't read the source material for, period.

-Original artists are preparing a playload to play back in your mind.
+Original artists are preparing a payload to play back in your mind.
 It's not just information.
 It's actual real experiences bottled-up and replayed in your head.
 It's a meme or gene as sure as Dawkin's little critters.
 Information is sort of alive, and reading lets the mitochondria in, and you might have an